-- I. APTITUDE: Assessment of the capacity to learn is needed. - The Wechsler Adult Intelligence Scale (WAIS) with subtest scores; or - The Woodcock-Johnson Psycho-Educational Battery: Tests of Cognitive Ability; or - Stanford-Binet Intelligence Scale; or - Kaufman Adolescent and Adult Intelligence Test; or - The Differential Ability Scales (DAS); or - The Wechsler Intelligence Scale for Children (WISC)-may be acceptable if recently administered.
+- I. APTITUDE: Assessment of the capacity to learn is needed. - The Wechsler Adult Intelligence Scale-Revised (WAIS-III or WAIS-IV) with subtest scores; or - The Woodcock-Johnson Psycho-Educational Battery Revised: Tests of Cognitive Ability; or - Stanford-Binet Intelligence Scale: Fourth Edition; or - Kaufman Adolescent and Adult Intelligence Test; or - The Differential Ability Scales (DAS); or - The WISC-III or IV may be acceptable if recently administered.

-Harford Community College Disability and Student Intervention Services www.harford.edu/dsis
+Harford Community College

+Disability and Student Intervention Services

+www.harford.edu/dss

 - II.
-INFORMATION PROCESSING: Specific areas of information processing (e.g., short and long term memory; sequential memory; auditory and visual perception/processing; processing speed; processing auditory and phonological information, executive functioning, motor ability) must be assessed. - The Wechsler Adult Intelligence Scale (WAIS) with subtest scores; or - The Woodcock-Johnson Psycho-Educational Battery: Tests of Cognitive Ability; or - Test of Adolescent Language (TOAL); or - Detroit Tests of Learning Aptitude-4 (if recently administered) - III.
-ACHIEVEMENT: Current levels of functioning in reading, mathematics and written language are required. - Woodcock-Johnson Psycho-Educational Battery: Tests of Achievement; or - Stanford Test of Academic Skills (TASK) Scholastic Abilities Test for Adults; or - Wechsler Individual Achievement Test (WIAT); or - Specific achievement tests such as the Test of Written Language (TOWL), Woodcock Reading Mastery Tests-Revised, or the Stanford Diagnostic Mathematics Test. - The Wide Range Achievement Test (WRAT)-is not a comprehensive measure of achievement and therefore is not suitable for this category - IV.
-ADAPTIVE BEHAVIOR: If the student has an intellectual disability, then adaptive behavior must be assessed. - Vineland Adaptive Behavior (VABS); or - Adaptive Behavior Assessment System (ABAS); or - AAMD Adaptive Behavior Scales; or - Vineland Social Maturity Scale; or - Fairview Developmental Scale; or - Callier-Azusa Scale; or - Alpern Bolls Assessment Scale; or - Other standardized test that assesses the following areas: Communication, Daily Living Skills, Socialization, and Motor Skills
+INFORMATION PROCESSING: Specific areas of information processing (e.g., short and long term memory; sequential memory; auditory and visual perception/processing; processing speed; processing auditory and phonological information, executive functioning, motor ability) must be assessed. - The Wechsler Adult Intelligence Scale-Revised (WAIS-III or WAIS IV) with subtest scores; or - The Woodcock-Johnson Psycho-Educational Battery Revised: Tests of Cognitive Ability; or - Test of Adolescent Language (TOAL); or - Detroit Tests of Learning Aptitude-4 (if recently administered) - III.
+ACHIEVEMENT: Current levels of functioning in reading, mathematics and written language are required. - Woodcock-Johnson Psycho-Educational Battery Revised: Tests of Achievement; or - Stanford Test of Academic Skills (TASK) Scholastic Abilities Test for Adults; or - Wechsler Individual Achievement Test (WIAT); or - Specific achievement tests such as the Test of Written Language 2 (TOWL 2), Woodcock Reading Mastery Tests-Revised, or the Stanford Diagnostic Mathematics Test. - The Wide Range Achievement Test-Revised is not a comprehensive meaure of achievement and therefore is not suitable for this category - IV.
+ADAPTIVE BEHAVIOR: If the student has an intellectual disability, then adaptive behavior must be assessed. - Vineland Adaptive Behavior (VABS); or - Adaptive Behavior Assessment System-Second Edition (ABAS-II); or - AAMD Adaptive Behavior Scales; or - Vineland Social Maturity Scale; or - Fairview Developmental Scale; or - Callier-Azusa Scale; or - Alpern Bolls Assessment Scale; or - Other standardized test that assesses the following areas: Communication, Daily Living Skills, Socialization, and Motor Skills